zakariaGatter/i3blocks-gate/README.md

     12 : i3b-gate 12 [NUMBER] [ICON]

 No Argument :
-    34 : You give no argumment
     6  : You give no argumment
     18 : You give no argumment
+    37 : You give no argumment
+    39 : You give no argumment

 Explaine :
-    If you use 34, you get a status line about all workspaces u used on i3 34 don't show you the None used Workspace
+    If you use 37, you get a status line about all workspaces u used on i3 37 don't show you the None used Workspace

     Example : [1] 2 [*3]